jrbourbeau/rechunk-jobarray/README.md

 Here we are trying out a rechunking workflow where we rechunk a large dataset in pieces using job array, generating a collection of rechunked zarr datasets.

-We submit the job to coiled using the script `submit_coiled_slurm.sh`, which passes the credentials stored locally as environment variables along to Coiled.
+We submit the job to Coiled using the script `submit_coiled_batch.sh`, which passes the credentials stored locally as environment variables along to Coiled.